-Prior to construction (any ground-disturbing activity), the contractor would prepare for submittal to the Authority a construction safety transportation management plan.
+Prior to Construction (any ground disturbing activity), the Contractor shall prepare for submittal to the Authority a construction safety transportation management plan.
 The plan would describe the contractor's coordination efforts with local jurisdictions for maintaining emergency vehicle access.

-The plan would also specify the contractor's procedures for implementing temporary road closures including: access to residences and businesses during construction, lane closures, signage and flag persons, temporary detour provisions, alternative bus and delivery routes, emergency vehicle access, and alternative access locations.
-The contractor would prepare and submit monthly reports to the Authority documenting construction transportation plan implementation activities for compliance monitoring.
+The plan would also specify the Contractors procedures for implementing temporary road closures including access to residences and businesses during construction, lane closures, signage and flag persons, temporary detour provisions, alternative bus and delivery routes, emergency vehicle access, and alternative access locations.
+The Contractor shall prepare and submit monthly reports to the Authority documenting construction transportation plan implementation activities for compliance monitoring.